proudsunburn/ftransfer/docs/send_files.md

 send_files() shall perform key exchange with connecting client when client connection is established where the exchange uses X25519 ECDH with shared authentication token.

 send_files() shall encrypt all transmitted data using ChaCha20Poly1305 when session key is derived where encryption provides confidentiality and integrity.

+send_files() shall prompt user to exclude virtual environment directories when venv patterns are detected where exclusion improves transfer efficiency by skipping cache directories.

+send_files() shall prompt user to enable compression when preparing to transfer files where compression defaults to No and uses Blosc+LZ4 when enabled.

 send_files() shall stream files using 1MB buffers when transmitting data where streaming optimizes performance for large files and many small files.